apache/directory-site/source/fortress/testimonials.md

 ##### 3. Network Might Be a Problem

  Since this is running inside a production environment, we needed to consider that sometimes there might be a trouble over our network that causes problems and requires retries.
 That is why it's important to allow a little delay time in our application.
-Here's an example of how allow a small delay, in order to allow temorary network glitches and slowdowns to work themselves out.
+Here's an example of how allow a small delay, in order to allow temporary network glitches and slowdowns to work themselves out.

     :::Java
     /*